ku-sldg/haskell-am/README.md

 An Attestation Server handles requests from clients that ask it to interpret a Copland phrase.

 *  Note:  The Attestation Server may also act as an Attestation Client.
 When it encounters an AT term in a Copland phrase it must itself send a request to the place specified.
-*  The `-r ADDRESS` command line option specifies a specific port where the server should listen for connections.
+*  `-r ADDRESS` specifies ADDRESS as the port where the server should listen for connections.
 If ommited, a random available port is selected.
 *  In the `RequestMessage` a client includes a mapping from Place to Address where Address is currently a port string.
 This tells the server the intended Address of each Place it encounters in the Copland phrase.
 *  A full description of the Request/Response Messages handled by the server and their JSON representations is included in this document:  [Copland terms and JSON](https://ku-sldg.github.io/copland///resources/copland_core.pdf).
 *  The main module for the Attestation Server is [ServerMain.hs](https://github.com/ku-sldg/haskell-am/blob/master/copland-interp/app/ServerMain.hs)